 Falling bond prices and rising yields have been the talk of the town in recent months.
 We felt it might be helpful, therefore, to discuss the notion of higher rates and what they may mean for you and your portfolio.

 If you have resided on planet earth over the last several years, you are likely aware that interest rates, especially in the U.S., have been held at exceptionally low levels.
-Levels like zero.
+Levels like zero, for over a decade.

-Low rates is the fed’s way of fighting back.
+Low rates are the Fed’s way of fighting back.
 The idea behind low rates is that it can grease the economic wheels.
 When rates are low, banks may be more willing to lend, while borrowers may be more willing to borrow.

 Businesses may try to expand with cheap money, and inflation may accelerate after the money supply has been expanded.

-After many years of low yields, the tide may be turning.
-While the economy remains sluggish to say the least, it has risen off of levels seen in recent years.
-If you have watched or listened to the news at all, you are likely also aware that the fed is getting ready to hike interest rates in the U.S.
+After many years of low yields, the tide has turned.
+While the economy remains sluggish, to say the least, it has risen off of levels seen in recent years.
+If you have watched or listened to the news at all, you are likely also aware that the Fed is going to continue to hike interest rates in the U.S.

 Given the recent ascent of bond yields, what is the bond market telling us?